wotakumoe/wotaku/README.md

 # <img src="/static/rm/repo.svg" width="24px"> What is in the Wiki?

 - Websites and software for manga, anime, and light novels.
 - Extensions, scripts, trackers, and Discord bots.
 - Various utilities for stats about shows and profiles.
 - Websites for information, guides, communities, and portals.
 - Various resources for scanlation.
 - Websites and software that are in the early stage of development.

 ___

 # <img src="/static/rm/x.svg" width="24px"> Websites I won't add

-1. Generic manga websites that compress the uploads and do not have multiple scanlation uploads.
+- Manga websites that compress uploads and do not offer multiple scanlation options.
-2. Anime websites that only scrape Gogo or Zoro.
+- Anime websites that only scrape content from Gogo or Zoro.
-3. Websites & Softwares that are only for NSFW.
+- Websites and software that are intended for NSFW content only.
-4. Apps with outdated UI or only scrapes generic websites.
+- Apps with outdated user interfaces or that only scrape content from generic websites (Gogo, Manganato, Manga4life).

 ___

 # <img src="/static/rm/pr.svg" width="24px"> Submitting a link
-If you would like to submit or correct a link instead of creating a pull request, please post an issue.
-It would be easier for me to add it to the wiki, as I need to maintain the categories and markdown style.
+If you want to submit or correct a link instead of creating a pull request, please post an issue.
+This makes it easier for me to add it to the wiki, since I need to maintain the categories and markdown style.

 ### Follow the title format
 ___